MindscapeHQ/raygun4reactnative/README.md

 RaygunClient.setMaxReportsStoredOnDevice(10); // Sets the amount to 10

 // Alternatively
-RaygunClient.setMaxReportsStoredOnDevice(65); // Sets the amount to 64
+RaygunClient.setMaxReportsStoredOnDevice(100); // Sets the amount to 64
-RaygunClient.setMaxReportsStoredOnDevice(-1); // Sets the amount to 0
+RaygunClient.setMaxReportsStoredOnDevice(-100); // Sets the amount to 0
 ```

 <br/>
 <br/>

-### sendRUMTimingEvent(eventType: RealUserMonitoringTimings, name: string, timeUsedInMs: number)
+### sendRUMTimingEvent(eventType: RealUserMonitoringTimings, name: string, durationMs: number)

 The `sendRUMTimingEvent` function manually sends a new timing event to Real User Monitoring.
 Parsing in a
 `RealUserMonitoringTiming` event, the name of the event, and the duration of the event.
 This can be used to monitor the